SAP-samples/cloud-sdk-learning-journey/ts-adman/README.md

 Check the services were generated under **service-specifications** folder.

-6. Retrieve your API Key: Sign into [api.sap.com](https://api.sap.com/api/API_BUSINESS_PARTNER/overview), click on **Show API Key** and copy the value.
+6. **Retrieve your API Key**: Sign into [api.sap.com](https://api.sap.com/api/API_BUSINESS_PARTNER/overview), click on **Show API Key** and copy the value.
-   Open the file **constants.ts** from **src** folder.
-At the beginning of the file, we export a constant for the API KEY.
+   Open the environment file **.env** from ts-adman root folder.
+At the beginning of the file, we define a variable for the API KEY.
 Set the value to be your API Key.
 Example:

 ```
-const API_KEY = 'G6aeNlgXqQembSEV';
+API_KEY="123456"
 ```

 **Hint**: In Visual Studio Code you can navigate to a file using shortcut: Ctrl + P.